orbitalquark/gtdialog/doc/02_Usage.md

 ### C Library

-The return value of `gcocoadialog()` is a string that contains what the dialog would print to `stdout` when run from the command-line.
+The return value of `gtdialog()` is a string that contains what the dialog would print to `stdout` when run from the command-line.
 It is your responsibility to `free()` that string when you are finished with it.

 ## Limitations

-Despite trying to be a cocoaDialog clone, GCocoaDialog currently does not support the following dialogs and options (but it may at a later point in time):
+Despite trying to be a cocoaDialog clone, gtDialog currently does not support the following dialogs and options (but it may at a later point in time):

 * `bubble`
 * `--icon`